rotanov/fefu-mmorpg-protocol/README.md

 result of such equipping is `ok` than item is automatically gets picked up.

-When equipping a `weapon` of subtype `two-handed` or `bow` while wielding a `shield` in other hand — shield MUST be unequipped automatically.
+When equipping a `weapon` of subtype `two-handed` or `bow` while wielding a some item in other hand — last one MUST be unequipped automatically.

-When equipping a `weapon` of subtype other than `bow` if there were `arrows` in `ammo` slot it MUST be unequipped automatically.

 If equipping has modified contents of other slots, then response MUST contain `slots` field, that is mapping from modified slot to id of item, that now